 If overwhelm is affecting your physical or emotional well-being, there will be signs that your body is in a pervasive state of “fight, flight or freeze.”
 The resources of your neurophysiological system have been diverted or marshaled against a perceived threat.

-“As a result, they are likely to experience a disruption in many or most areas of everyday functioning: eating, sleeping, energy, productivity, efficiency and even relationships.”
+Once overwhelm happens, you will experience disruption in many or most areas of everyday functioning: eating, sleeping, energy, productivity, efficiency and even relationships.

-Overwhelm can manifest itself in a variety of symptoms, including:
+The red flags of overwhelm can manifest as a variety of symptoms, including: